Dazzer-net/llama-int8/README.md

 From seedbox:

-(replace XXX.XXX.XXX.XXX with IP of seedbox)
+(replace XXX.XXX.XXX.XXX with IP of seedbox, yyyyyyyy with password of seedbox)

 (to use a bigger model replace 7B with 13B, 30B or 65B)

 ```
 sftp -P 2222 user@XXX.XXX.XXX.XXX
 yes
-1c82a6bbbc
+yyyyyyyy
 cd Downloads/LLaMA
 lcd ~/llama/weights
 get *.*